Sauron: First Age

-The Rings of Power in the Second Age
+Second Age

-About 500 years into the Second Age, Sauron reappeared, intent on taking over Middle-earth and ruling it as a God-King.
-To seduce the Elves into his service, Sauron assumed a fair appearance as Annatar, "Lord of Gifts", befriended the Elven-smiths of Eregion, led by Celebrimbor, and counselled them in arts and magic.
-With Sauron's assistance, the Elven-smiths forged the Rings of Power.
-Sauron then secretly forged the One Ring, to rule all other rings, in the volcanic Mount Doom in Mordor.
-The Elves detected his influence when he put on the One Ring, and removed their Rings.
-Enraged, Sauron initiated a great war and conquered much of the land west of Anduin.
-Sauron overran Eregion, killed Celebrimbor, and seized the Seven and the Nine Rings of Power.
-The Three Rings were saved by the Elves, specifically Gil-galad, Círdan, and Galadriel.
-Sauron besieged Imladris, battled Khazad-dûm and Lothlórien, and pushed further into Gil-galad's realm.
-The Elves were saved when a powerful army from Númenor arrived to their aid, defeating Sauron's forces and driving the remnant back to Mordor.
-Sauron fortified Mordor and completed the Dark Tower of Barad-dûr.
-He distributed the remaining rings of the Seven and the Nine to lords of Dwarves and Men, respectively.
-Dwarves proved too resilient to bend to his will, but he enslaved Men as the Nazgûl, his most feared servants.
-Orcs and Trolls became his servants, along with Easterlings and men of Harad.
+In the Second Age, Sauron reappeared, intent on taking over Middle-earth.
+To seduce the Elves into his service, Sauron assumed a fair appearance as Annatar, "Lord of Gifts", and befriended Celebrimbor's Elven-smiths.
+He taught them arts and magic, helping them to forge the Rings of Power.
+Sauron then secretly forged the One Ring to rule all the others.
+The Elves detected him when he put on the Ring, and removed their Rings.
+Enraged, Sauron made war, killed Celebrimbor, and seized the Seven and the Nine Rings of Power.
+The Three Rings were hidden by the Elves Gil-galad, Círdan, and Galadriel.
+Sauron attacked them.
+The Elves were saved by an army from Númenor, defeating Sauron.
+Sauron fortified Mordor and completed the Dark Tower, Barad-dûr.
+He distributed the Seven and the Nine Rings to lords of Dwarves and Men.
+Dwarves did not submit, but he enslaved nine Men as the feared Nazgûl.
+Orcs, Trolls, Easterlings and men of Harad became his servants.

-Downfall of Númenor

-Toward the end of the Second Age, Ar-Pharazôn, king of Númenor, led a massive army to Middle-earth.
-Sauron surrendered, to corrupt Númenor from within.
-With the One Ring, Sauron soon dominated the Númenóreans.
-He used his influence to undermine the religion of Númenor, acting as the high priest of Melkor and making people worship Melkor with human sacrifice.
-Sauron convinced Ar-Pharazôn to attack Aman by sea to steal immortality from the Valar.
-The Valar laid down their guardianship of the world and appealed to Eru.
-Eru destroyed the fleet, reshaped the world into a globe, removing Aman from the physical world.
-Númenor was drowned under the sea, Sauron's body was destroyed in the tumults and he lost the ability to appear beautiful.
+Late in the Second Age, the men of Númenor sought to colonise Middle-earth.
+Led by Ar-Pharazôn, a massive army sailed to Middle-earth to battle Sauron.
+Dismayed, Sauron surrendered, hoping to corrupt Númenor from within.
+Using the One Ring, Sauron soon exerted a malign influence over the Númenóreans, undermining Númenor's religion and deceiving its people into worshiping Melkor with human sacrifice.
+Sauron later deceived Ar-Pharazôn into attacking Aman by sea to steal immortality from the Valar.
+The Valar appealed to Eru, who destroyed Númenor.
+Sauron's body was destroyed, and he lost the ability to appear beautiful.